shieldon-io/document-translations/fr/faq/index.md

 # FAQ

-If you have any question please post it on [stackoverflow](https://stackoverflow.com/), if you have found any bug, please post it to [issue forum](https://github.com/terrylinooo/shieldon/issues) of Shieldon's repository.
+If you have found any bug, please post it to [issue report](https://github.com/terrylinooo/shieldon/issues).

 - [Can I limit session number for only a specific page?](#faq-1)